freelan-developers/freelan/INSTALL.md

 > make install

-The `make depend` line is only needed on the most recent OpenSSL version if you specified any of the `no-...` option.
+The `make depend` line is only needed on the most recent OpenSSL version if you specified any of the `no-...` options.

 Note that this will compile OpenSSL in static mode.